wp-plugins/memphis-documents-library/readme.txt

 == Changelog ==

-= 1.4 =
-* Changed the why sharing works.
-Now you share the page that the file is on not the file itself.
-* minor bug fixes.
 = 1.3.2 =
 * fixed permalink bug where the default setting would cause errors when trying to move from one category to another.
 = 1.3.1 =